grongierisc/interoperability-embedded-python/README.md

 ```

 ## 7.2.
 The `common` class
-The common class shouldn't be called by the user, it defines almost all the other classes that inherit from it.<br>
+The common class shouldn't be called by the user, it defines almost all the other classes.<br>
 This class defines:

 `on_init`: The on_init() method is called when the component is started.<br> Use the on_init() method to initialize any structures needed by the component.